 As protected types exhibit several properties of object orientation, they are useful for designing FPGA test benches.
 Making frequent use of them can help to improve the maintainability and reusability of our code.

-Protected types are a collection of variables and VHDL subprograms which have been grouped together to model a given object in our VHDL code.
+We use protected type to define a collection of variables and VHDL subprograms which we want to group together in order to model a given object in our VHDL code.

 As with packages, we split the code for a protected type into two different parts.